 Do you want to trek to Everest Base Camp?
-In this post, I will help you get answers of all your questions about how to get to the Everest Base Camp.
+In this post, I will help you get answers to all your questions about how to get to Everest Base Camp.

-If you want to climb to the Everest Base Camp in Nepal, we recommend you to do it in 12 days.
-Making it total 14 days, with 12 days for the trekking part and 2 days for Kathmandu.
-During the trek you make it 12 days with two acclimatization/rest days at Namche Bazaar and Dingboche, this way you are more likely to beat Altitude Mountain Sickness (AMS) and trek to Everest Base Camp safely.
-Making it shorter and doing it in less than 12 days is not only bad for your health, but also makes your overall journey tiring and not fun at all; it is advised to take more time to get to the Everest Base Camp rather than returning from the middle if you get sick while planning to do it without proper acclimatization.
-Let me show you the fundamentals of Everest Base Camp trek and show you the right itinerary and everything you need to do this trek in best possible way.
+If you want to climb to Everest Base Camp in Nepal, we recommend that you do it in 12 days, making it a total of 14 days, with 12 days for the trekking part and 2 days for Kathmandu.
+During the trek, you should take 12 days with two acclimatization/rest days at Namche Bazaar and Dingboche.
+This way, you are more likely to avoid Altitude Mountain Sickness (AMS) and trek to Everest Base Camp safely.
+Making it shorter and doing it in less than 12 days is not only bad for your health but also makes your overall journey tiring and unpleasant.
+It is advisable to take more time to get to Everest Base Camp rather than returning from the middle if you get sick while planning to do it without proper acclimatization.
+Let me show you the fundamentals of the Everest Base Camp trek and the right itinerary, and everything you need to do this trek in the best possible way.

-Mount Everest, also known as Chomolungma or Goddess Mother of the World in Tibet language, stands highest of anything else in the world and is top in the bucket list of many.
-Many movies are made about this mighty giant, many books have been write and for hundreds of years mankind are tying to understand and control the greatness of Mount Everest.
-However, in Nepal, the mystic activity of Himalayas can not be avoided.
-Himalayas determines its fundamentals, topography, weather and trade.
-Trekking is one of the main reasons people visit Everest region, which also known as Khumbu region in Nepal.
-Even though some trekker prefer other regions like Annapurna or Langtang for being more scenic, we can totally understand why the Everest Base Camp trek is on your bucket list.
-Come on, it’s the Everest!
+Mount Everest, also known as Chomolungma or the Goddess Mother of the World in the Tibetan language, stands as the highest point on Earth and tops the bucket list of many.
+Numerous movies and books have been created about this mighty giant, and for hundreds of years, mankind has been trying to understand and control the greatness of Mount Everest.
+However, in Nepal, the mystic activity of the Himalayas cannot be ignored.
+The Himalayas determine its fundamentals, topography, weather, and trade.
+Trekking is one of the main reasons people visit the Everest region, also known as the Khumbu region in Nepal.
+Even though some trekkers prefer other regions like Annapurna or Langtang for being more scenic, we can totally understand why the Everest Base Camp trek is on your bucket list.
+Come on, it’s Mount Everest!
 You definitely have to do it in your lifetime.